 2. Emotionally Detached Dysfunctional Family

-In an emotionally detached family, one or both parents fail to provide adequate emotional support.
+In an emotionally detached family, one or both parents/caregivers fail to provide adequate emotional support.
 Most children of immigrants can attest to this.
-Your parents might have provided all you needed to be successful in life but missed one key ingredient: emotional support.
-It is very uncommon in desi dysfunctional families to receive hugs, saying I love you, or holding hands.
+Your parents/children might have provided all you needed to be successful in life but missed one key ingredient: emotional support.
+It is uncommon in dysfunctional families to receive hugs, say I love you, or hold hands.

-If you have tried to attempt this, you may have noticed it turns awkward rather quickly.
+If you have tried to attempt this, you may have noticed it quickly turns awkward.
 Our parents didn't grow up with emotional support, so their response makes sense.
 However, this taught you to repress your own emotions.
-As you got older, you continued to suppress your feelings leading to difficulties sharing how you feel.
+As you got older, you continued to suppress your feelings leading to difficulties sharing how you felt.

-Now you may be wondering why this is dysfunctional?
-Again, it depends on the severity of dysfunction, and not having emotional support as a child can damage their self-esteem and emotional health.
+Now you may be wondering why this is dysfunctional.
+Again, it depends on the severity of the dysfunction, and not having emotional support as a child can damage their self-esteem and emotional health.
 When your emotional needs are consistently denied, ignored, invalidated, or not appreciated- that is emotional neglect.

 3. Controlling Dysfunctional Family

-Parents treat their children as possessions and have strong authoritarian control over their children.
+Parents/caregivers treat their children as possessions and have strong authoritarian control over them.
 This is the family where mistakes are not allowed, but high (primarily unrealistic) expectations are placed on their child.
-Punishments often include hitting, spanking, and/or yelling.
-Because of this, you may now be finding yourself unable to learn from your mistakes or make decisions on your own.
+Punishments often include hitting, spanking, silent treatment, and/or yelling.
+Because of this, you may be unable to learn from your mistakes or make decisions on your own.

 Other unhealthy ways of controlling are constant comparison, excessive criticism, inadequate or ineffective communication, expectations of perfectionism, and conditional love.

 This is a family where abuse (physical, emotional, sexual) and neglect (physical and emotional) are prevalent.
-Witnessing violence in the house or forced to participate in the violence is also abuse.
-The constant unpredictability, chaos, mothers being treated violently all impact your mental health.
+Witnessing violence in the house or being forced to participate in the violence is also abuse: the constant unpredictability, chaos, and mothers being treated violently all impact your mental health.

 5. Ultra-Religious Dysfunctional Family

-This is not an exhaustive list, but I've found that most dysfunctional families can fit into these 5 categories that we can further expand on depending on the type of dysfunction and severity.
-A family can be more than one from this list as well.
+This is not an exhaustive list, but I've found that most dysfunctional families can fit into these five categories that we can further expand on depending on the type of dysfunction and severity.
+Of course, a family can be more than one from this list.